 The cervical spinal structures are light and thin compared to the other vertebral levels.
 The cord is at its most vulnerable here and since the neck must move through such an extensive range of motion, and deal with the added stress of the heavy head, injury to the cervical region is always possible from any significant shock or trauma.

-This dialog explores spinal cord trauma and disease in the neck.
+This dialog explores spinal cord trauma and disease in the neck, including the causes, symptoms and typical treatments used to provide relief.

 Complete spinal cord injury will rob the patient of all feeling and motor function below the affected vertebral level.
 This is the case when the spinal cord is severed or completely destroyed by compression or other traumatic or developmental process.
 People suffering from complete cervical injuries are called total tetraplegics.